 E Dilated cardiomyopathy

-A 77-year-old man has developed increasing dyspnea for the past 3 years.
+A 77-year-old man with decreasing mental function has developed increasing dyspnea for the past 3 years.
 On physical examination he has a diastolic murmur.
-A chest radiograph shows an enlarged heart and prominent aorta.
+A chest CT scan shows an enlarged heart and prominent aorta.
 He dies from complications of pneumonia.
 At autopsy, the thoracic aorta is aneurysmally dilated.
 A microscopic section of the aorta shows chronic inflammation and luminal narrowing of vasa vasora.
 There is disruption of the aortic medial elastic fibers.
 Which of the following conditions is most likely to cause these findings?

 B Marfan syndrome